kuninethan95/dsc-phase-1-project/README.md

 - **Long term consideration: produce a franchise.** Franchises earn more revenue than non-franchises.
 This may be partially due to organic marketing and loyal fanbases.

 ### Apendix A: Analyze how movies have performed the past 10 years through trends
-- Analyze how production costs have changed over the last 10 years
+- Analyze how production costs have changed over the last 10 years.
-- Check if domestic versus worldwise gross move in the same directions
+- Analyze if worldwide gross and domestic gross have similar trends.

-- Check if there are any years when costs exceeded either domestic or worldwide revenue
+- Check if there are any years when costs exceeded either domestic or worldwide revenue.